wurli/tidyverse-dev-bot/news-files-annotated/ggplot2.md

 !begin-bullets-62!

+-   !begin-bullet!
--   All datasets have class `tbl_df` so if you also use dplyr, you get a better print method.
+    All datasets have class `tbl_df` so if you also use dplyr, you get a better print method.

+    !end-bullet!
+-   !begin-bullet!
--   `economics` has been brought up to date to 2015-04-01.
+    `economics` has been brought up to date to 2015-04-01.

+    !end-bullet!
+-   !begin-bullet!
--   New `economics_long` is the economics data in long form.
+    New `economics_long` is the economics data in long form.

+    !end-bullet!
+-   !begin-bullet!
--   New `txhousing` dataset containing information about the Texas housing market.
+    New `txhousing` dataset containing information about the Texas housing market.
 Useful for examples that need multiple time series, and for demonstrating model+vis methods.

+    !end-bullet!
+-   !begin-bullet!
--   New `luv_colours` dataset which contains the locations of all built-in `colors()` in Luv space.
+    New `luv_colours` dataset which contains the locations of all built-in `colors()` in Luv space.

+    !end-bullet!
+-   !begin-bullet!
--   `movies` has been moved into its own package, ggplot2movies, because it was large and not terribly useful.
+    `movies` has been moved into its own package, ggplot2movies, because it was large and not terribly useful.
 If you've used the movies dataset, you'll now need to explicitly load the package with `library(ggplot2movies)`.

+    !end-bullet!

 !end-bullets-62!